 With the data you’ve collected, you can then determine who needs to solve the problems affecting your Amazon Chime performance, whether it’s your internal IT team, your ISP, or AWS.

-For more information on troubleshooting network problems, check out our article on Network Troubleshooting.
+For more information on troubleshooting network problems, check out our article on How to Troubleshoot Network Issues.